Andrew Elder: Biography

 In 2015 he was appointed honorary professor at University of Edinburgh College of Medicine and Veterinary Medicine.

 In 2018 he became a CASBS Fellow with the Presence Center at Stanford University exploring the impact of the increasing prevalence of frailty and dependency in older age on medical care and society in general.
 Following this Fellowship he was appointed as Presence Scholar.

 In March 2020 he took office as President of the Royal College of Physicians of Edinburgh, resigning on the 29 May 2020.
 He was re-elected President early in 2021 and assumed office for a second time on 1 June 2021.

 Elder was awarded Mastership of the American College of Physicians (MACP) in October 2021, the first doctor practising in Scotland to be so honoured, and only the second in the United Kingdom since inception of the award in 1923.

+OBE Award

+In his Birthday Honours in June 2026, King Charles III awarded an OBE to Elder for services to Medicine and Medical Education.